securitaus/securitaus.github.io/_posts/2016-10-07-esxi-whitebox-lab-build.md

 During installing and after booting ESXi I noticed version 6.0 did not recognize my SATA controllers, so ESXi could not see my drives.
 As it turns out VMware removed support for commodity network cards and SATA controllers in version 5.5.
-Fortunately, thanks to [Andreas Peetz](blog-post) blog post, there is a way to add support by running the below commands in and ESXi shell:
+Fortunately, thanks to [Andreas Peetz][blog-post] blog post, there is a way to add support by running the below commands in and ESXi shell:

 {% highlight bash %}